orbit-online/upkg/README.md

 μpkg tries very hard to ensure that either everything is installed/upgraded or nothing is.
-Unhandled violations include (and are limited to) broken permissions (e.g. inconsistent ownership of files), insufficient diskspace, or a sudden closure of stderr.
+Unhandled violations include (and are limited to) broken permissions (e.g. inconsistent ownership of files), insufficient diskspace, closure of stderr, or process termination.

 ## Including dependencies